Measures, Metrics, and Signals

 Balance

-This is one of the more challenging topics as it requires some careful thought and planning.
+Balance is one of the more challenging topics as it requires some careful thought and planning.
 I've written about that in an article called How I Set Goals.
 The main idea is that you need to balance your measures across two dimensions.
 Leading and lagging as well as tradeoffs.
-If you use one singular unbalanced metric you'll experience tunnel vision where the small thing you see looks good even if everything else is falling apart.
+If you use one singular unbalanced metric, you'll experience tunnel vision where the small thing you see looks good even if everything else is falling apart.
 Balancing your metrics helps avoid this.

 Target Your Efforts